 04. Too much of everything

 One of the most common UI mistakes is a cluttered layout.
 Too much of everything thrown together can be one of the most off-putting things for a user, because it can be confusing and difficult to process.
 While it’s understandable that you want to display as much information as you can, this approach probably won’t get you far in terms of conversions.

 Simple and clean is usually a lot more successful in that regard.
 How can you achieve that?
 First up, the design scheme that you choose shouldn’t contain more than three main colours and more than two font types (for more advice, take a look at our guide to the things you need to consider when designing a UI.

 Second, you need to make sure that everything you include really contributes.
 That means that the imagery you do use should be top quality.
 Avoid using low-resolution videos, photos and illustrations.
 If you can't afford to shell out for a pro, don't worry – there are plenty of places you can find good quality free vector art online.

 UI animations have been a growing trend for some time time.
 They can help guide your users and create interest, while also ensuring your interface stands out (if you want to get started, here are some CSS animation examples you can recreate yourself).

 05. Slow loading pages

-06. Little to no video content
+06. A lack of video content

-First, it’s a good idea to insert some sort of the lead capture elements in the video.
-For example, remind people to subscribe at the beginning of the video or thank them for watching and liking at the end of the video.
-Second, it’s also very important to make use of customised thumbnails – you need to encourage people to watch your video in the first place.(opens in new tab)
+Some quick tips if you’re using video content already.
+First, it’s a good idea to insert some sort of lead capture elements in the video.
+For example, remind people to subscribe at the beginning of the video or thank them for watching and liking at the end.
+Second, consider using customised thumbnails – these can encourage people to watch your video in the first place.(opens in new tab)